MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-exchange-with-imported-tpd.md

 - If **AzureRMSLicensingEnabled** is set to **True**, your tenant is already using new capabilities of Office 365 Message Encryption and you should not use the instructions in the next section.

-- If **AzureRMSLicensingEnabled** is set **False**, your tenant supports new capabilities of Office 365 Message Encryption but is not yet configured.
+- If **AzureRMSLicensingEnabled** is set **False**, your tenant supports the new capabilities of Office 365 Message Encryption but is not yet configured to do so.
 To configure your tenant for these new capabilities, see [Set up new Office 365 Message Encryption capabilities built on top of Azure Information Protection](https://support.office.com/article/7ff0c040-b25c-4378-9904-b1b50210d00e).

 Only if your tenant cannot support the new capabilities of Office 365 Message Encryption, use the instructions that follow.